cloudwatt/applications/bundle-trusty-dokuwiki/README_EN.md

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 You can then go to the "Instances" menu to find the floating-IP, or simply refresh the current page and check the Overview tab for a handy link.

 If you've reached this point, your stack is up!
 Go set up and enjoy Dokuwiki!

+### Or an easier way thru a 1-click ?

+...
+Yes!
+Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press "DEPLOYER" and follow the simple steps...
+5 minutes later, a green button appears...
+ACCEDER: you have your Dokuwiki!

 <a name="using_stack" />